VVill-ga/gofish/README.md

 **Requires:**
 - gcc
-- make
+- make*

 **Instructions:**
 - On Windows, run: `make windows`
 - On Linux, run: `make linux`

-The Makefile is not very complicated, so if you would like to compile the program without installing `make`, that should not be difficult.
+*The Makefile is not very complicated, so if you would like to compile the program without `make`, that should not be difficult.

 ## Running